 Market Grill’s tagline claims their fish is always fresh and wild caught, and I believe it.
 I loved this fish sandwich.
 And, important to note, I HATE fish.
 I am ultra-sensitive to even the slightest hint of fishy taste.
 I was raised in a rural area in a state land locked by at least two states on all four sides, and I claim this as my excuse for why I am able to taste even the slightest suggestion of less-than-fresh flavor in all types of seafood.

 The only downside to fresh, wild, and delicious fish in this iconic spot is the pricetag.
-When my bill for my sandwich without sides and a can of ginger ale arrived I owed $20!
+When my bill for my sandwich without sides and a can of ginger ale arrived I owed over $20!
 High, but totally worth the halibut encounter I’d just experienced.
+(Update, in 2022 expect to pay closer to $30 for this combo)

 I headed home with a bouquet of Sunflowers and Black Eyed Susans, Fresh local pears, and a great new spot to recommend to friends and visitors to Seattle- I’ve already taken a friend back to visit Market Grill.
 With a Sandwich split between us, and a bag of chips and fancy sodas from Pear Delicatessen, this made a cheap and satisfying lunch in the market that fit a student’s budget.